 -> No more scrambling to find that long-lost sticky note with your students' requested appointment times listed out.

--> No more buying a new teaching journal each semester (your wallet will thank you, even if your notebook collection starts feeling lonely).
+-> No more buying a new bullet journal after you run out of pages again and again (your wallet will thank you, even if your notebook collection starts feeling lonely).

-As the journal is a customizable PDF with over 30+ templates, you'll find that it can be used in even more ways than just keeping track of your teaching-related ideas, plans, and goals.
+As the journal is a customizable PDF with over 30+ templates, you'll find that it can be used in even more ways than just keeping track of your teaching and/or academia-related notes.

 *Want to see what the journal and 30+ templates look like before you buy?
 Check out the free preview video linked below ("A Look Inside Your Journal").*

 Too excited to wait for the video to see what’s inside?
 Here are three of the thirty-seven templates for a quick peek.

 Make your planning and note-taking life easier on yourself by keeping all your notes, tasks, ideas, etc. in one digital bullet journal.